bluerobotics/bluerobotics.github.io/brov2/assembly.md

 - The 4 hole 3 inch enclosure end cap
 - 2 16 mm wrenches
 - XT90 to 3.5 mm bullet connector adapter
+- 1.5 inch piece of heat shrink
+- heat gun, hairdryer, or lighter

 1. Find the bag that had the penetrator nuts and O-rings in it and grab the remaining black nut and O-ring.